Kitware/resonanthpc/docs/getting-started.markdown

 ![this screenshot](/assets/img/getting-started/modelbuilder-after-setup.png).

+#### 3. Download ATS workflow files

+To use CMB modelbuilder for ATS preprocessing, download and unzip the latest release from the [ResonantHPC package](https://github.com/Kitware/resonanthpc/releases).
+The `ats-cmb-v*` directory includes a set of "template" files, which specify the various properties used by the simulation code, plus a set of python scripts that are used to generate ATS input files.

 #### 4. Create modelbuilder project

 Following are the intial steps for creating an ATS input file, using the [ats-demos](https://github.com/amanzi/ats-demos) for reference.
 Specifically this covers the beginning steps to implement the `01_richards_steadystate` example.